gabhi/mysql2cass/README.md

 SUMMARY
 =======
 This project allows to copy data from MySQL tables to Cassandra and to keep the consistency.
-Useful tool where you need to move this data ASAP as a temp solution.
-Obviuosly, moving SQL schemas to noSQL has its drawbacks due to the schema design nature, so I don't recommend this solution unless it is an emergency and a temp solution.
+Obviuosly, moving SQL schemas to noSQL has its drawbacks due to the schema design nature, so I don't recommend this solution unless it is an emergency.
+Useful tool where you need to move this data from databases quickly as a temp solution.
+Code needs some cleaning and doc.
 Runs as a daemon.

 AUTHOR